Associative bond swaps in molecular dynamics: The swap potential

 In Fig.~\ref{fig:E} we summarize the energy changes while undergoing a swap event.
 The energy from the formation of the second bond is compensated by the three-body term producing an overall flat energy landscape that allows $A_1$ to steal the bond from $A_2$ without breaking it first.

-\section{Pressure}
+\subsection{Pressure}

 The three body term is non-zero only for transient states while a bond is swapping.
 Still, those transient states have to be considered while evaluating thermodynamic quantities, because they characterize the system and become more and more common as the density increases.
-For this reason when we estimate the stress through the interparticle forces~\cite{Ciarella2018,Ciarella2019} we have to consider also triplet terms in the pressure tensor.
+For this reason we have included in the pressure calculation automatically preformed by HOOMD-Blue the element of the pressure tensor that come from triplet interacting via eq.~\ref{eq:3bp}.
 In the Supplemental Material of Ref.~\cite{Ciarella2018} we show how to derive them from the standard virial approach~\cite{Hansen2006}.
 Those calculations are quite tractable because our three body potential is actually a combination of two body terms, so it is possible to take its derivative and get the following virial-like expression:

-where $F$ is the force coming from the potential defined in eq.~\ref{eq:pot}.
+where $F$ is the force coming from the potential defined in eqn~(\ref{eq:pot}).
 We can use this tensor for any thermodynamic measurement, even the stress relaxation modulus if we use the autocorrelation method~\cite{wittmer2016shear,wittmer2015shear,kriuchevskyi2017numerical}

 This is important because stress relaxation is a crucial feature of dynamic networks.